yshahnyc/GTFS_Cleaning/README.md

 # GTFS_Cleaning
-Running analysis on GTFS data in R
+Cleaning and sorting GTFS data on during different service periods in R